dotnet/docs-maui/docs/get-started/installation.md

 #### Using "InstallAndroidDependencies"

-* .NET 7 and above has a build target that helps set up your Android environment for you.
+* .NET 8 has a build target that helps set up your Android environment for you.
 You can add or remove the following properties to `dotnet build -t:InstallAndroidDependencies` to configure your machine:
   * `-p:AndroidSdkDirectory "<PATH>"` installs or updates Android dependencies to the specified path (Note: You must use an absolute path without a tilde "~").
   * `-p:JavaSdkDirectory "<PATH>"` installs Java to the specified path (Note: You must use an absolute path without a tilde "~").
   * `-p:AcceptAndroidSDKLicenses=True` accepts the necessary Android licenses for development.